robtandy/randomdict/README.md

 ## RandomDict [![Build Status](https://travis-ci.org/robtandy/randomdict.svg)](https://travis-ci.org/robtandy/randomdict)##

 #### What is it?
 Random dict is a dictionary compatible with python's `dict` but with a few methods added to facilitate fast random access of elements.
-It inherits from `collections.MutableMapping` so it behaves exactly like a python `dict` once created.
+It inherits from `collections.MutableMapping` so it behaves exactly like a python `dict`, once created.

 #### Why?
 Python's `dict` data structure doesn't provide fast random access to elements.
 Existing ways are O(n) scaling, and get slow when the number of elements is large.